The University of Maine System Procedures for Title IX Sexual Harassment

 - The Title IX Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or demonstrated bias for or against complainants or respondents generally or the individual Complainant or Respondent that affected the outcome of the matter.

-Once formal notification is sent out, each party has five business days to file their appeal.
 The appeal should be sent to the UMS Title IX Coordinator, the Deputy Title IX Coordinator, or the Equal Opportunity Officer overseeing the case.

 When an appeal is received the Title IX Coordinator, Deputy Title IX Coordinator, or the Equal Opportunity Officer will: